 While some VDF members are retired military or first responders, many are younger people who looking to gain leadership experience and new skills.

-“The main requirements for joining the VDF are a willingness to serve and an ability to respond when called to duty,” said Brig.
-Gen. (Va.)
-Justin Carlitti, commander of the VDF.
+“The main requirements for joining the VDF are a willingness to serve and an ability to respond when called to duty,” Carlitti said.
 “Regardless of your experience level or background, if you have a desire to serve your community and can volunteer a few hours of your time each month, then there is a place for you in our organization.”

 If you want to follow a satisfying path of service, consider joining the Virginia Defense Force today.
-Join many other “Virginians helping Virginia.”
+Join many other “Virginians Serving Virginians.”

 Height-Weight Requirements for Recruitment into the VDF